 ACTION BY Mr Neil said that benchmarking information was now included in the report which showed the pressures across NHS Scotland.
 He said the finance dashboard had also been recently developed and was included in the pack.
 He also provided assurance that NHSGGC was well represented in national meetings.
 Mr Neil said that a separate benchmarking group had been established focusing on 4 key specialties at the moment and developing datasets for others.
 He advised that the Scottish Government had arranged a meeting with counterparts from Cardiff and Vale University Health Board to find out more about their processes and any learning from that would be fed back at a later date.
 In terms of capital, Mr Neil reported the overall expenditure was at just over £31 million at month 5 and 66% of the capital allocation had firm orders in place or had incurred spend, there was a £1.8 million still to be allocated.
-He said that the size of the financial challenge remained significant but he was confident that there were still opportunities to make further savings acknowledging the difficulty of turning some of these given the timescale and the operational challenges.
+He said that additional information around the process around capital expenditure had been included following a request at a previous meeting.
+In conclusion, Mr Neil said that the size of the financial challenge remained significant but he was confident that there were still opportunities to make further savings acknowledging the difficulty of turning some of these given the timescale and the operational challenges.
 Mr Neil also provided assurance that he was in close contact with the Scottish Government who received our financial projections every month.
-The Chair was concerned that there was still no regular reporting on Glasgow City LJB reserves as the position of only reporting at year end was not helpful and was not in line with the other JJBs.
-Mr Neil said that he would work with Ms Millar on the best way to have the discussion with the LJB to resolve this.
-ACTION BY NOTED b) Impact of IJB Budget Position The Committee considered the Impact of the IJB Budget Position [Paper 23/40] presented by Mr Neil for assurance.
+The Chair was concerned that there was still no regular reporting on Glasgow City IJB reserves as the position of only reporting at year end was not helpful and was not in line with the other IJBs.
+Mr Neil said that he would work with Ms Millar on the best way to have the discussion with the IJB to resolve this.
+Mr Neil/Ms Millar The Committee were content to note the financial position.
+NOTED b) Impact of IJB Budget Position The Committee considered the Impact of the IJB Budget Position [Paper 23/40] presented by Mr Neil for assurance.
 Mr Neil advised that this had been developed in response to a previous request from the Committee and provided an overview and consolidation of the financial position across the 6 IJBs.
 He added that Glasgow City and West Dunbartonshire were in financial recovery planning due to the level of increased pressures being